MirrorsAndMisdirections/FastFlowTransform/docs/Config_and_Macros.md

 - Default → materialized as `table`.
 - `materialized='view'` produces an engine-specific temporary table first, then creates/overwrites a view that selects from it.
-- Ephemeral Python models are not supported in v0.1.
+- Ephemeral Python models are not supported.

 ---